Ang Totoong Narcolist: Manhunt and investigation

-Peter Advincula's arrest
+Advincula's arrest and investigation

-Just when Jayme was going to be charged, Peter Advincula, the original "Bikoy", emerged on May 6.
-He requested help from the Integrated Bar of the Philippines (IBP) to sue the Dutertes and their allies while stating that his allegations were true.
+Before Jayme was to be charged, Peter Advincula, the original "Bikoy", surfaced.
+He requested help from the Integrated Bar of the Philippines (IBP) in suing the Dutertes and their allies, saying his allegations were true.
 Two days later, the IBP rejected his offer.
 He then asked Senator Panfilo Lacson to postpone his hearing until the elections.
-That same day, Guevarra gave Advincula an ultimatum: bring evidence to back up his claims in the videos to the NBI, or face charges of sedition.
-Advincula surrendered to police on May 22, stating that he played a role in a script made by the Liberal Party on national television; media labeled the change of his claims as "flip-flopping".
-He also accused Trillanes of taking part in the video's production.
+That same day, Guevarra gave Advincula an ultimatum: bring evidence to back up his claims in the videos, or face sedition charges.
+Advincula surrendered to police May 22, stating on national television that he played a role in a script made by the Liberal Party.
+The media called this reversal "flip-flopping".
+He accused Trillanes of taking part in the video's production.
 The DOJ said that his allegations would need a deep investigation.
 Solicitor General Jose Calida offered legal aid to Advincula.
-Advincula had his mugshot on May 23.
-Elizaldy Co, one of the people mentioned in the videos, filed a 1,000,000,000 PHP lawsuit for damage from the accusations relating to him.
+Advincula's mugshot was taken on May 23.
+Elizaldy Co, one of the people mentioned in the videos, filed a PHP 1 billion lawsuit for damages from the accusations relating to him.

-The next day, Advincula paid his bail amounting to 6,000 PHP for six counts of estafa.
-He was hospitalized for chest pain and headaches.
+The next day, Advincula, charged for six counts of estafa, paid PHP 6,000 in bail.
 The next day, he left Camp Crame, where he was detained.
-The Philippine National Police (PNP) started an investigation against Advincula on May 27 yet skipped a case hearing on the investigation the next day.
-He turned himself in to the police for protection on June 3, suspecting that his life was in danger.
-The next day, the DOJ concluded their investigation, charging him with fraud without a statement from Advincula.
-Trillanes released texts from Advincula for the production of the videos while the latter was released from protective custody on June 25.
-Ako Bicol Representative Alfredo Garbin filed a resolution on May 29 for the Philippine House Committee on Information and Communications Technology to conduct an investigation on the potential effects of misinformation on social media platforms due to the channel.
+The Philippine National Police (PNP) started an investigation against Advincula, who had skipped a case hearing on the investigation the following day.
+He turned himself in to the police for protection on June 3, claiming that his life was in danger.
+The next day, the DOJ concluded their investigation, charging him with fraud.
+Advincula was released from protective custody on June 25.
+Advincula surrendered again to the PNP July 29.
+He posted PHP 10,000 bail two days later and then applied for state protection on August 5 with his lawyer Larry Gadon.
+On August 20, Calida linked the videos to servers in the Ateneo de Manila University.